 Let’s take a quick look at what it is and how it became the all-encompassing force in the industry!

 The problem was that there was no agreed structure for eLearning at this time, so every piece of content had to be tailored for a specific delivery system.
-This was costly, and meant that if an organisation wanted to switch to a new LMS, all of their content would suddenly become obsolete!
+This was costly, and meant that if an organisation wanted to switch to a new learning platform, all of their content would suddenly become obsolete!

 Eventually, in 1999, the United States Department of Defense decided that enough was enough.
 They called for eLearning production to be standardised, in what we would like to retroactively name Operation Desert SCORM.